 With the depth of knowledge gleaned from over 25 years of practice and 20 years teaching experience, Paula and David work with each student individually, teaching them a Yoga practice that is tailored to their needs, helping them cope with the stresses and pressures of modern life and making the great benefits of this Yoga available to everyone, young and old alike.
-We are the only full-time, dedicated traditional Ashtanga Yoga school in Ireland.

 The aim of the school is to help students to develop a personal Yoga practice to improve their health by increasing vitality and reducing stress.

 David lives in Monkstown with his wife, Paula and their daughter Grace.
 Together they run Ashtanga Yoga Dublin.
 Here, David teaches daily Mysore, as well as chanting and philosophy courses and many workshops.
 In addition, he teaches workshops and retreats in other venues in Ireland, Germany and Italy.
 Of his Yoga life, David says:

 ‘I have been practising Yoga for over 25 years, and Ashtanga since 1999.
 In 2002, having been teaching yoga part-time since 1994, I decided to devote myself fully to Yoga practice and study, and opened the Shala, Ashtanga Yoga Dublin, in Blackrock, Co.
 Dublin, Ireland.